Can Constipation Cause Appendicitis? Gastroenterologist Explains.

 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

 The exact cause of appendicitis is still unknown.
-Obstruction of the appendix by a hard stool mass (fecalith) known to cause appendicitis.
+Obstructing the appendix by a hard stool mass (fecalith) is known to cause appendicitis.

 However, fecalith is found in a minority of the cases.
-We don’t know the exact trigger of appendicitis in the majority of cases.
+We don’t know the exact trigger of appendicitis in most cases.

 A stool build-up inside the appendix often causes fecalith (hard stool mass).
-Researchers believe that a low-fiber diet and constipation can lead to appendix fecalith.
+Researchers believe that a low-fiber diet and constipation can lead to appendix fecality.

 Constipation is a risk factor for appendicitis.

 Constipation is proposed as a cause of appendicitis in various studies.
 The overall evidence that constipation cause appendicitis is still weak (reference).

 Dr. Raahave did the most prominent study investigating the link between constipation and acute appendicitis in 2015 (reference).

 Dr. Raahave found that patients with chronic constipation were more likely to have appendectomy than healthy controls.